arthurdesma/Projet_docker/README.md

 2. Access the web interface at `http://localhost:8000`
 3. Using the Application:
    - Update Database: Use the provided forms on the website to update the database with new data.
    - Query Data: To retrieve real-time information, use the forms to query the database, specifying the desired year.
-After entering your query, click on the **Load and Search** button to make the data appear on the page.
+After entering your query, click on the **Load or Search** button to make the data appear on the page.

 *Note:* The application fetches real-time data on demand and does not store this data internally.